Currently, there are 9 functions associated with the

 sample units needed per stratum to reflect those already present in

-, we can use the intermediate function
+existing, we can use the intermediate function

-This function uses the sraster
+This function uses the sraster and existing

 sample units and extracts the stratum for each.
 These sample units can

-be included within sample_strat()
+be included within sample_strat(), which adjusts total

 sample units required per class based on representation in